iandersonalmeida/book-purchasing-system/README.md

 The project is currently under development.

 ## Inspiration
-This application is based on the book: Spring Microservices in Action, and Spring Framework Documentation.
+This application is based on the books: Spring Microservices in Action, React in Action, Next/React Documentation and Spring Framework Documentation.